apache/spark-website/releases/_posts/2016-07-26-spark-release-2-0-0.md

 ### MLlib
 The DataFrame-based API is now the primary API.
 The RDD-based API is entering maintenance mode.
-See the MLlib guide for details
+See the [MLlib guide](http://spark.apache.org/docs/2.0.0/ml-guide.html) for details

 ####  New features

-- ML persistence: The DataFrames-based API provides near-complete support for saving and loading ML models and Pipelines in Scala, Java, Python, and R.  See this blog post for details.
-(SPARK-6725, SPARK-11939, SPARK-14311)
+- ML persistence: The DataFrames-based API provides near-complete support for saving and loading ML models and Pipelines in Scala, Java, Python, and R.  See this [blog post](https://databricks.com/blog/2016/05/31/apache-spark-2-0-preview-machine-learning-model-persistence.html) and the following JIRAs for details: SPARK-6725, SPARK-11939, SPARK-14311.
 - MLlib in R: SparkR now offers MLlib APIs for generalized linear models, naive Bayes, k-means clustering, and survival regression.
-See this talk to learn more.
+See [this talk](https://spark-summit.org/2016/events/recent-developments-in-sparkr-for-advanced-analytics/) to learn more.
 - Python: PySpark now offers many more MLlib algorithms, including LDA, Gaussian Mixture Model, Generalized Linear Regression, and more.
 - Algorithms added to DataFrames-based API: Bisecting K-Means clustering, Gaussian Mixture Model, MaxAbsScaler feature transformer.

-This talk lists many of these new features.
+[This talk](https://spark-summit.org/2016/events/apache-spark-mllib-20-preview-data-science-and-production/) lists many of these new features.

 #### Speed/scaling
 Vectors and Matrices stored in DataFrames now use much more efficient serialization, reducing overhead in calling MLlib algorithms.
 (SPARK-14850)